 Definition:

-A succinct, universal identification of a concepts essential and distinguishing characteristics.
+A succinct identification of a concepts objective, essential, distinguishing and universal characteristics.

 A.